gurinina/RNA-seq-analysis/lessons/03-DGE_QC_analysis.md

 <img src="img/PCA_samples.png" width="600">

 The take home message for our purposes is that if two samples have similar levels of expression for the genes that contribute significantly to the variation represented by PC1, they will be plotted close together on the PC1 axis.
-Therefore, we would expect that biological replicates to have similar scores (since the same genes are changing) and cluster together on PC1 and/or PC2, and the samples from different treatment groups to have different score.
+Therefore, we would expect biological replicates to have similar scores (since the same genes are changing) and cluster together on PC1 and/or PC2, and the samples from different treatment groups to have different scores.
 This is easiest to understand by visualizing example PCA plots.

-3.1.1.1 Interpreting PCA plots
+#### Interpreting PCA plots
 We have an example dataset and a few associated PCA plots below to get a feel for how to interpret them.
 The metadata for the experiment is displayed below.
 The main condition of interest is treatment.

 To evaluate the results of a PCA, we usually plot principal components against each other, starting with PCs that explain the most amount of variation in your data.